 Electric igniters eventually wear out and need replacing.
 This is especially true if you have a hot surface igniter rather than an electric intermittent pilot light.
 A connection problem to the igniter can prevent it from achieving a high enough temperature to ignite the fuel.

 Delayed ignition causes more than a simple banging or booming sound.
 Rather, a small explosion causes the sound in the first place, and that explosion can be dangerous.
 The amount of built-up fuel will determine how dangerous it is, but it could result in a flash fire or worse.

 Preventing Delayed Ignition

 Preventing delayed ignition isn’t difficult but entails testing and cleaning your system.
-This is where annual fall maintenance becomes important.
+This is where annual fall furnace maintenance becomes important.
 One of our technicians will clean your system to prevent the buildup that can cause delayed ignition.
 They will also test the entire system, including the igniter, to ensure everything is operating optimally.
-If they find the igniter isn’t functioning properly, you can have it repaired before it results in a potentially dangerous delayed ignition.
+If they find the igniter isn’t functioning properly, you can have the igniter repaired before it results in a potentially dangerous delayed ignition.

 For more than 45 years, people around Fieldale have turned to McKinney Heating & Air Conditioning to resolve heating problems.
 Our NATE-certified technicians provide AC and heating installation, maintenance, and repair, along with hot water heater and indoor air quality services.
 Call McKinney Heating & Air Conditioning to schedule your furnace repair and resolve your delayed ignition problems today.